jthingelstad/thingles.github.io/_posts/2017/2017-05-19-using-project-templates.md

 This year I made a project template for this that helps in many ways:

-- I put them in walking order so that I can optimally move through the house and not back track.
+- I put them in walking order so that I can optimally move through the house and not backtrack.
 - I made sure to capture the clocks that I tend to miss, like the timer for the aquarium lights.
-- For a couple of clocks that are very confusing to update I put the relevant notes in so I don't need to search.
+- For a couple of clocks that are very confusing to update I put the relevant notes directly in the tasks so I don't need to search.
 - We have some clocks that update themselves, like our thermostats.
 They are not on the list so I don't have to try and remember which ones I can ignore each time.

 Now that I have a template I can do it faster, more efficient and know I didn’t forget anything.